sudarshanchari/RNAseq_Pipeline_RefGenome_Method/README.md

 ```
 ## Mapping and quantification
-The main objective of this project was to perform a DE analysis between different conditions for known genes and so I used Salmon to perform quantification that can then be used downstream.
+The main objective of this project was to perform a DE analysis between different conditions for known genes and so I used Salmon (mostly default options) to perform quantification that can then be used downstream.

 ```
 # source activate ngs